 Does retrieval practice improve more than just memory?

 By using retrieval practice as a learning strategy (not an assessment tool!), we exercise and strengthen our memory.
 Research demonstrates that this improvement in memory and long-term learning is flexible.
-Studies demonstrate that retrieval practice:
+Retrieval practice:

 - Improves complex thinking and application skills